Burns Lab - Research on Repetitive DNAs and Transposable Elements

 Dr. Cheng received her Ph.D. from the Johns Hopkins University where she studied the role of mitochondrial proteins in programmed cell death pathways.
 Her postdoctoral research at both Johns Hopkins University and University of Maryland focused on the role of microRNAs in human leukemias and stem cell biology.
 Prior to joining DFCI, she was a research scientist developing a novel diagnostic technology at Scanogen Inc.

-Current research: Wen is interested to understand the interplay between the LINE-1 retrotransposon and cancer, especially where LINE-1 biology can be used to develop new cancer diagnostics and therapeutics.
+Current research: Wen is leading projects to understand the interplay between the LINE-1 retrotransposon and cancer, especially where LINE-1 biology can be used to develop new cancer diagnostics and therapeutics.
 She is developing new reagents for ORF1p detection and investigating translational mechanisms regulating ORF2p production.

 Picture